 We have more than 1300 people located in offices spread across the country from Dunedin to Whangarei - with diverse roles ranging from customer service, engineering, and communications, to building highways, licensing drivers and vehicles, and stakeholder consultation.

-Find out what our Highways & Network Operations Group Manager, Tommy Parker,has to say about building, maintaining and operating 10,000 kms of the state highway network.
+Find out how our Highways & Network Operations Group are contributing to building, maintaining and operating 10,000 kms of the state highway network.
 You can also hear from our Regional Directors about what the Transport Agency is doing in Northland, Auckland and the South island.